serhatadik/serhatadik.github.io/_reviews/journal.md

 ---
-name: "Journal of Example Research"
+name: "IEEE Transactions on Cognitive Communications and Networking"
 year: 2023
 # You can add more custom fields as needed
 ---